AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 AI governance structures that work share common features.
 They are not bureaucratic overlays.
 They are operational functions with clear ownership, defined scope, and practical authority.

 Ownership is explicit.
 Someone is accountable for AI governance.
 This is not the person who procured the AI or the person who uses it most.
 It is the person or team responsible for ensuring the governance framework is implemented, monitored, and updated.
 In larger organisations, this may be a dedicated AI governance function.
 In smaller organisations, it may sit within IT, legal, or risk.
-Accountability must be assigned, not assumed.
+Accountability is most effective when explicitly assigned rather than assumed.

 Policy is practical.
 Governance policies that cannot be operationalised create compliance risk rather than reducing it.
 A policy that prohibits staff from submitting personal information to AI systems is useful only if it is accompanied by guidance on what constitutes personal information in practice, and if the AI systems deployed offer usage controls that support enforcement.
 Policies written without reference to operational reality are not governance.
 They are liability documentation.

 Monitoring is ongoing.
 Enterprise AI governance is not a deployment checklist.
-It requires recurring review of usage patterns, output quality, vendor compliance, regulatory developments, and organisational changes that affect AI risk.
-The frequency and scope of monitoring should be proportionate to the risk profile of the AI in use.
+It involves recurring review of usage patterns, output quality, vendor compliance, regulatory developments, and organisational changes that affect AI risk.
+The frequency and scope of monitoring is typically proportionate to the risk profile of the AI in use.

 Escalation is defined.
-When governance monitoring identifies a problem, whether an output quality incident, a model update that has altered critical workflows, or a data handling concern, the escalation path must be clear.
+When governance monitoring identifies a problem, whether an output quality incident, a model update that has altered critical workflows, or a data handling concern, a clearly defined escalation path matters.
 Who is informed?
 Who has authority to act?
 What is the response timeline?
 Governance structures that lack defined escalation processes typically produce slow, inconsistent responses that allow problems to compound.

 Governance informs procurement.
-The governance framework must connect to the procurement process.
-Requirements that emerge from operational governance experience, including insights about vendor behaviour, contractual gaps, and data handling shortfalls, should feed back into future procurement decisions and contract renewals.
+The governance framework is most effective when it connects to the procurement process.
+Insights that emerge from operational governance experience, including observations about vendor behaviour, contractual gaps, and data handling shortfalls, typically feed back into future procurement decisions and contract renewals.
 Governance that does not influence procurement eventually becomes disconnected from the risk it is meant to manage.

 Governance as a Procurement Requirement, Not a Post-Deployment Addition